sum

 Let’s prove this propery in Liquid Haskell!

-In this lecture, we saw that natural deduction can be encoded in Liquid Haskell.
-We saw that the rules of natural deduction can be encoded by the type checking rules of Liquid Haskell.
+In this lecture, we saw that natural deduction can be encoded with refinement types, and specifically in Liquid Haskell.
+We saw that the rules of natural deduction can be encoded by the type checking rules of Liquid Haskell, where the expressions provide evidence for the rules.
 We saw that the Curry-Howard correspondence can be extended to higher order logic.
 We saw that we can prove higher order properties in Liquid Haskell.